isomerpages/moe-etd-tflb/index.md

 sections:
   - hero:
       title: Classroom of the Future
-      subtitle: An Educational Technology Division and Information Technology Division effort to redesign T&L for you and your students.
+      subtitle: A Educational Technology Division and Information Technology Division effort to redesign T&L for you and your students.
 Explore our innovations below!
       background: /images/istock-152955834 copy.jpg